kiboschool/course-pm-and-design/src/pm-and-design.md

 ## Welcome to Product Management and Design

 <aside>
- TODO: A welcome message from your instructors, product designer Folarin Lawal and product manager Ope Bukola
+ A welcome message from your instructors, product designer Folarin Lawal and product manager Ope Bukola
   </aside>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/VFxKjByWtzs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+[ToDO: add welcome video]

 ## What you'll learn